Guidelines for the planning and organization of EATSA annual conferences

 (6) Composing and publishing the conference program

 Once the authors of accepted papers have registered, the conference program can be devised.
 Conference sessions should be created and grouped around common themes.

 Once the conference program has been finalised, it needs to be uploaded to the conference website.
 All conference participants should be notified of the availability of the program individually by email.

 The conference program should be published no later than one month before the conference.

 Conference organizers should inform session chairs of their role before the conference.
 Session chairs should be sent papers for their session and invited to read them before the conference.

-Conference participants are provided with general travel information for the conference venue, including visa regulations when applicable, preferably two months before the conference starts.
+Conference participants should be provided with general travel information for the conference venue, including travel restrictions when applicable, preferably two months before the conference starts.
 Participants should also be provided with non-binding accommodation offers for hotels close to the conference site.
 These offers should include a choice of different hotels with varying price levels to provide all participants with reasonable choices according to their needs and personal conference budgets.
 Conference organizers are encouraged to negotiate special conference rates with these hotels beforehand.

-After the conference, selected participants should be invited by the conference organizers to revise their work based on comments received during the conference and submit it for a followup publication which can be either a special issue of a journal or an edited book (see also the point ‘publications’ above).
+After the conference, selected participants should be invited by the conference organizers to revise their work based on comments received during the conference and submit it for a follow-up publication which can be either a special issue, a journal or an edited book or a paper on EATSJ (see also the point ‘publications’ above).

 It is recommended that these invitations are sent to potential contributors as soon as possible, during or after the conference, as the authors of high-quality papers often commit themselves to other publication outlets otherwise.